Margarita Teresa of Spain, Holy Roman Empress, first wife of Leopold I, Holy Roman Emperor

 Margarita Teresa’s husband Leopold I, Holy Roman Emperor; Credit – Wikipedia

 On April 6, 1663, twelve-year-old Margarita Teresa was betrothed to her 23-year-old uncle and first cousin Leopold I, Holy Roman Emperor, the son of Ferdinand III, Holy Roman Emperor and the first of his three wives who was also his first cousin Maria Anna of Austria.
 It was felt that Leopold and Margarita Teresa’s marriage between the Spanish and Austrian branches of the House of Habsburg was needed to strengthen the position of both countries, especially against the Kingdom of France.
-The marriage between Leopold and Margarita Teresa was delayed because of the age of the bride.
+The marriage between Leopold and Margarita Teresa was delayed because of the bride’s age.
 The couple was married by proxy in Madrid, Spain on April 25, 1666, with the groom represented by Antonio de la Cerda, 7th Duke of Medinaceli.

 Three days later, Margarita Teresa began her journey, via ship and then over land, from Madrid to Vienna.
 At each stop, where Margarita Teresa spent time resting, there were celebrations in her honor.
 On November 25, 1666, in Schottwien, twelve miles from Vienna, Holy Roman Emperor Leopold I came to receive his bride.
 Margarita Teresa formally entered Vienna on December 5, 1666, and 26-year-old Leopold and 15-year-old Margarita, first cousins, uncle and niece, were married seven days later.
 Despite the age difference, the couple had a happy marriage.
 Margarita Teresa always called her husband “Onkel”, German for uncle, and Leopold called her “Gretl”, a German diminutive of Margarita.
 Margarita Teresa and Leopold had many common interests, especially in art and music.